 USB stands for Universal Serial Bus, and it represents an industry standard for cables, connectors, and communications protocols used for the connection, communication, and power supply between various computing devices.
 It is used by many devices, ranging from the common keyboard and mouse to cameras, printers, scanners, flash drives, external drives, smartphones, tablets, TVs, etc.

-The Universal Serial Bus is a plug-and-play interface, meaning that you can connect a device that has a USB port to your computer, and the computer will be able to automatically detect and install the device, although sometimes you will have to provide the necessary drivers for your operating system.
+The Universal Serial Bus is a plug-and-play interface, meaning that you can connect a device with a USB port to your computer, and the computer will be able to automatically detect and install the device, although sometimes you will have to provide the necessary drivers for your operating system.
 In order to act as a means of communication, USB can transfer data to and from the devices it connects, like from your computer to your keyboard and the other way around.

-The Universal Serial Bus, or USB in short, was designed in 1996, by several key companies: Compaq, DEC, IBM, Intel, Microsoft, NEC, and Nortel.
+The Universal Serial Bus, or USB in short, was designed in 1996 by several key companies: Compaq, DEC, IBM, Intel, Microsoft, NEC, and Nortel.

-Since it was first developed, the USB interface kept on getting faster with each revision.
+Since it was first developed, the USB interface kept getting faster with each revision.
 Here are the main revisions or versions of USB:

-There are many types of USB ports and connectors, and before we show you the most common, let’s see first what’s the difference between a USB port and a USB connector:
+There are many types of USB ports and connectors, and before we show you the most common, let’s first see what’s the difference between a USB port and a USB connector:

 - A USB connector is the end of a USB cable that connects to a USB port.

 - A USB port is a location on your computer or device into which you plug a USB connector.